Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Method

 \subsection{Study Design}

-To explore how journalists experience, negotiate, and reflect on the integration of GenAI into their teamwork routines, we conducted 27 semi-structured interviews.
+To explore how journalists experience, negotiate, and reflect on the coordination of GenAI into their teamwork, we conducted 27 semi-structured interviews.
 Each interview lasted approximately 90–120 minutes and was conducted remotely.
-The study was approved by our university’s IRB, and all participants provided informed consent.
+A complete interview protocol, including phase-by-phase guiding questions, is provided in the \autoref{protocol} for reference.

 Each interview was structured into three phases.
 First, participants were asked to recall and describe concrete experiences with GenAI in their newsroom work, with particular attention to how these experiences unfolded in collaborative contexts.
-Participants reflected on how GenAI fit (or failed to fit) into broader editorial routines and teamwork.
-They were also asked to comment on their organization’s broader AI strategy, if any, and how early-stage GenAI practices were coordinated across the newsroom.

 Second, the interview shifted to expectations.
-We asked participants to imagine what ideal GenAI integration would look like in collaborative newswork.
-Example questions included: \textit{“In your ideal scenario, how would GenAI assist not only you but also your team?”} and \textit{“What would make a GenAI tool feel reliable in teamwork?”}

-Finally, participants were invited to reflect critically on the gap between their collaborative ideals and current realities.
-We asked them to identify what prevents GenAI from being integrated into team workflows, what forms of resistance or uncertainty arise when colleagues work with GenAI, and what organizational or technical changes might better support collective integration.
-Example questions included: \textit{“Why do you think GenAI has not yet become a regular part of your team’s workflow?”} and \textit{“What organizational or technological changes would make GenAI more compatible with your newsroom’s collaborative practices?”}
+We asked participants to imagine what ideal GenAI coordination would look like in collaborative newswork.
+Example questions included: \textit{“In your ideal scenario, how would GenAI assist not only you but also your team?”} and \textit{“What would make a GenAI tool feel reliable in teamwork?”} Finally, participants were invited to reflect critically on the gap between their collaborative ideals and current realities.
+We asked them to identify what prevents GenAI from being coordinated into team workflows, and what organizational or technical changes might better support GenAI in collaborative newswork.